What is Leadership?2022 Jan 23

 "Leaders are people in positions of influence or who have skills and talents for guiding and organizing people."

-This one was a definition about the people in leadership, so it looks at the idea a little differently, but it relates favorably to other things I discuss here.
+That was a definition about the people in leadership, so it looks at the idea a little differently, but it relates favorably to other things I discuss here.

 Of course the values that are being promoted to others matters a lot!
 They need to be values that are good for others (or else damage and conflict will result).